ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAnnotation/IntroToMaker.md

  forge export.ann export.dna
  hmm-assembler.pl pyu . > pyu.hmm
 ```
-Change options in maker_opts.ctl.
+``Change options in maker_opts.ctl``

 Major changes are to remove the repeat, est, and protein fasta seqs.
 Add the new gff that was created from round 1
 Add the newly made snap Evidence.

+``How did I get Augustus evidence?``

 I already had a trained augustus from running braker on this genome, so adding the species in the augustus program folder was fairly simple.
-Another tutorial will be created to show how to run braker, which depending on your genome size and amount of data can take a day to a couple weeks to finish.
+Another tutorial will be created to show how to run braker, which depending on your genome size and amount of data, can take a day to a couple weeks to finish.
 However, another option is to use the trained augustus from running BUSCO (Benchmarking Universal Single Copy Orthologs) with the --long parameter on your genome.
 Using a BUSCO training may not be optimal, but it is definitely faster and can be improved upon in subsequent rounds of maker.
-The second tutorial I link at the start shows more information on how to do this.
+This tutorial below provides instruction on how to use BUSCO for augustus training.

 [BUSCO as Augustus training for MAKER](https://gist.github.com/darencard/bb1001ac1532dd4225b030cf0cd61ce2)

 Add the augustus species, which needs to be in the species directory of the augustus you are running.
+For me it is found here "augustus/3.2.1/config/species/"
 ```
 #-----Genome (these are always required)
 genome=/work/GIF/remkv6/Baum/01_SCNDovetailScaffolding/09_Maker/01_maker/Renamednematode_sp._22Aug2017_DZkUC.fasta #(fasta file or fasta embeded in GFF3 file)